 If you’re trying to sidestep that burning sensation after meals, take a look at this list of surprising foods that cause acid reflux, and be sure to keep a bottle of TUMS Chewy Bites Cooling Sensation on hand for fast heartburn and acid indigestion relief in a cooling, delicious chew!

 Surprising Foods That May Cause Acid Reflux

-It’s sad but true: chocolate can increase the acid exposure to the lower end of the esophagus and induce reflux.
-Also, a lot of chocolate is high in fat, another reason the sweet is problematic for acid reflux sufferers.
+It’s sad but true: chocolate can increase the acid exposure to the lower end of the esophagus and induce reflux3.
+Milk chocolate can also be high in fat4, another reason the sweet is problematic for acid reflux sufferers.